Duhyadi/Olotillo-genetic-diversity/figure_1_2_maps/meta/README.md

 - **country:** country of origin of the sample.

-- **state:**: state or administrative region where the sample was collected.
+- **state:** state or administrative region where the sample was collected.

 - **municipality:** municipality corresponding to the sampling location.